The Narrows, Northern Territory

 The Narrows is a northern inner suburb of the city of Darwin, Northern Territory, Australia.
+It is the traditional country and waterways of the Larrakia people.

 History

 It is named after the narrow land between Ludmilla and Sadgrove Creeks.

 The Narrows appeared on early plans of Darwin and was retained as a suburb name when the area of land south of the RAAF Base was subdivided in 1960.